MattiaDiProfio/django-user-guide/README.md

 2. Within the template, declare `{{ key_name }}` anywhere you wanna display the data associated with the *key_name* key in the dictionary you passed to the template
 3. You can enforce conditional rendering with the following syntax `{% if condition %} content A {% else %} content B {% endif %}`
 4. Similarly, you can loop over data using a for-loop like syntax `{% for n in list_to_iterate %} <p> {{ n }} </p> {% endfor %}`

+<a id="integrate-database"></a>

+## Integrating a Database

+- Django apps come with a built-in SQLite relational database.
+Throughout this section, we will go through the steps to carry out CRUD operations on this database.

+<a id="django-admin-panel"></a>

+### Django admin panel

+- The Django Admin Panel can be accessed by running your server and visiting the /admin route.
+The DAP allows you to manage the underlying SQLite database that comes with your app.
+To access the DAP, you will need login credentials, which can be accessed with the following steps:

+1. Run the command `python manage.py createsuperuser`
+2. Fill in the prompts as you go along, careful to type matching passwords as they won't be displayed on screen.
+3. Re-start your server and login.

+<a id="django-models"></a>

+### Django models

+- Django models are a feature used by Django to create tables along with their fields.
+Think of these as classes which represent database tables.

+To create a model in Django, use the following steps:

+1. Head over to *models.py* and declare a model with the following syntax `class Name(models.Model): your_fields` - make sure to consult the different datatypes allowed by Django [here](#https://www.freecodecamp.org/news/common-django-model-fields-and-their-use-cases/)
+2. Migrate your created model by running the command `python manage.py makemigrations` in your cmd
+3. Push the model to your database by running the command `python manage.py migrate`

+After you declared your Django model, we got to register it on our Django app using the DAP.
+Follow these steps.

+1. Open the *admin.py* file
+2. Run the line `from .models import Name`
+3. Run the line `admin.site.register(Name)` to register the model on the DAP
+4. Login into the DAP, and you should see the Model registered as Name(s)

+Now we have a look at how we can link multiple models using the concept of foreign keys.

+1.

+<a id="db-queries"></a>

+### Performing database queries

 <a id="credits"></a>
 # Credits